supervisely/developer-portal/getting-started/connect-your-computer/gpu-agent-wsl-installation.md

 # Deploy Supervisely agent with GPU on Windows WSL

 This tutorial will walk you through the step-by-step process of setting up and configuring the Supervisely agent on your Windows environment.
-Running tasks with gpu will enhance performance and efficiency for your computer vision and deep learning projects.

 For this guide we will be using the following machine specs:
 - OS Name: Microsoft Windows 11 Pro